deshiknaves/react-masked/README.md

 The component takes an array of `autoCharacters`.
 If after inserting a character into a field the next character in the `validExamples` is character in this array, then it will auto insert it.
 This will obviously fail for optional letters in the middle of the string.
-For a lot of cases this is not required, so to begin with I won't try and solve that.
-Might be something for later if it's needed.
+For this reason there is an ability to pass in a custom matcher function which can be used to handle more complicated cases like these.

 ## Usage